 We obtain personal data in a variety of ways.
-Some of the information comes from the admissions forms and acceptance forms which have been supplied to us.
+Some of the information comes from the admissions forms and acceptance forms which you supply to us.
+This can contain information about you as well as your child and the same principles contained in this notice apply regarding your personal data.
 We also receive information about pupils from other schools and agencies, such as healthcare professionals.
-Data is also obtained from your parents or guardians, your teachers and other pupils.
+Data is also obtained from your child, their teachers and other pupils.